-We make every effort to make our decision by 5:30 a.m. or earlier so we can notify radio and TV stations, staff members, and families as well as post the decision on our Web site (www.swcsd.us), Facebook and Twitter.
-If we wait longer to announce a closing, our buses are already on the road and many parents will have left for work, leaving their children at home unsupervised.
+We make every effort to make our decision to close schools before 5:30 a.m. so we can notify radio and TV stations, staff members, and families as well as post the decision on our Website (www.swcsd.us), Facebook and Twitter.
+If we wait longer to announce school closings, our buses are already on the road and many parents will have left for work, leaving their children at home unsupervised.

 Parents will receive a telephone call and/or e-mail and text through our parent notification system when the decision is made to close school.
 Please make sure your emergency contact information is up-to-date through the Infinite Campus Parent Portal (Contact Preferences) to receive your notification.

 We will also continue to notify the media of all school closings.
-Parents can check our Web site for closing information (www.swcsd.us) and/or sign up for Facebook or Twitter notification through the Web site.
+Parents can check our Website for closing information (www.swcsd.us) and/or sign up for Facebook or Twitter notification through the Web site.
 Many of our local television stations have immediate notifications that can be sent to your e-mail, cell phone or home phone.
-Given the fact we have more than 22,000 students, we ask that you not call the school or the district offices, unless it is an emergency.
+Given the fact we have nearly 22,000 students, we ask that you not call the school or the district offices, unless it is an emergency.